|

 family, it would involve some work to prepare a full sit down

-dinner for us, and Gramma being older, working part time at the
+dinner for us, and Gramma being older, working part time at a

 mission, and wanting to enjoy our visit, resorted to easy meals